connornishijima/Pixie_Chroma/getting_started.md

 Visit [www.arduino.cc/downloads](https://www.arduino.cc/downloads) and download the latest version of the IDE for your operating system.

+#### NOTE: Only Arduino IDE versions >= 1.8.10 will correctly install the Pixie Chroma library in one click.
+Earlier versions will need to manually search for and install FastLED, ArduinoJSON, and WiFiManager libraries in a later step for full support.

 ![Arduino Download Page](extras/img/arduino_download_ide.jpg)

 Once downloaded and installed, proceed to Step 2.